slackapi/bolt-js/docs/README.md

 Edits to pages are reflected live — no restarting the server or reloading the page.
 (I'd say...
 95% of the time, and 100% time if you're just editing a markdown file)

 Remember — you're only viewing the Bolt-JS docs right now.
-The links to the other docs won't show you the new version until deployment

 #### Running locally in Japanese